abu-tuqa/task-cli/README.md

 It overwrites the todo_list file with nothing.

-**WARNING**: Some might say 'Umm where's the confirmation pal 🤓'; the command's name is nuke, it's meant to be used when your list is getting too messy or uncontrollable.
+**WARNING**: Someone might say 'Umm where's the confirmation bro 🤓'; the command's name is nuke, it's meant to be used when your list is getting too messy or uncontrollable.
 # Installation
 Installing task-cli is quite simple.
 If you want to install it globally, run these commands in your terminal:
 ```bash